pkulchenko/fullmoon/README.md

 statement using the expression syntax).

-Templates can also be loaded from a file or a directory using the same `setTemplates` function, which is described later in the [Loading templates](#loading-templates) section.
+Templates can also be loaded from a file or a directory using the same `setTemplate` function, which is described later in the [Loading templates](#loading-templates) section.

 There are several aspects worth noting, as they may differ from how